6 Reasons The Boys' Karl Urban Should Play The MCU's Wolverine

 The problem with casting Wolverine is knowing whether you want to get a big star or an unknown.
 If you get too big of a star, you might struggle with other problems, like scheduling conflicts and overshadowing the rest of the cast.
 If you cast an unknown, you might put the actor in way over his head and set the poor guy up for failure, especially if he’s unable to get out from underneath Hugh Jackman’s large shadow.

 Karl Urban is in a goldilocks zone in his career right now.
-He has name recognition from Star Trek and now The Boys, but he’s not a huge household name yet, like Keanu Reeves or Tom Hardy.
+He has name recognition from Star Trek and now The Boys, but he’s not a huge household name yet, like Keanu Reeves or Tom Hardy would be.
 In my mind, this is a win-win situation.

 Karl Urban wouldn’t be wet behind the ears like an unknown, but he also wouldn’t be so well-known that he’d make it hard for lesser-known actors in the cast to stand out.
 He’d fit right in.
 Plus, he’s at that point in his career where he could easily headline his own standalone Wolverine movie without batting an eye.
 After all, he’s headlined other action movies before, like Dredd, and did a great job.
 An unknown might struggle with that.